segmentio/segment-docs/src/partners/index.md

 ### Request access to the Segment Developer Center

-During _Developer Preview_, [request access to Developer Center](https://segment.com/partners/developer-center/).
+Segment provides access to the developer on request.
+[Click here](https://segment.com/partners/developer-center/){:target="_blank"} to request access.
 A Segment account is required for this step.

 Segment receives a large volume of requests so please include a valid company website and email address, answer all questions with details about integration's use case as well as highlighting specific customer requests to expedite the approval process.